joshuahwfwEE/HLS_ATP/README.md

- it will increase the task interval latency, and reduced the period of updating the output.
+ if we increase the task interval latency, and reduced the period of updating the output.
  it can be achieved by simply adding some buffer in the loop.

  vivado simulation result(ap_ctrl_none):